languagesai/documentation/docs/README.md

 #### Sort your words

-To sort your words, click on the colomn title you want your words sorted by.
-Click again to have a descending sort
+To sort your words, click on the column title you want your words sorted by.
+Click again to have a descending sort.

 ![Switch translation sense](_media/p_w_sort_words.png)